Sitefinity/sitefinity-admin-app-extensions/commands-extender/README.md

 You can not only add new custom commands but also remove some of the default ones.
 To achieve this you have to implement the [**CommandsFilter**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandsfilter.html) interface.
 The interface consists of a single method:

-* [**filter()**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandsfilter.html#filter) - the method acceps an array of [**CommandModel[]**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandmodel.html) that contains all commands and [**data**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandsdata.html) parameter.
+* [**filter()**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandsfilter.html#filter) - the method accepts an array of [**CommandModel[]**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandmodel.html) that contains all commands and [**data**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandsdata.html) parameter.
 Similarly to when adding custom command you have to use the [**data**](http://admin-app-extensions-docs.sitefinity.site/interfaces/commandsdata.html) parameter to determine the place from where you want to remove the command (grid, bulk menu, actions menu, etc.).
 The method should return the filtered commands.

 ## Example